snelson89/DCD/README.md

     - Once you've added a commit message you can click *Commit to main*.
 Your changes have now been committed.
 Do so now for both repositories.

 4. Pushing/Pulling Files
-    -
+    - Commiting is not enough.
+All that committing files does is tell your local machine that you are happy with your changes.
+In order to interact with the remote repository you musth *push* your changes after committing.
+    - In GitHub Desktop, there will be a button on the top right of the header bar that says "push origin".
+Once you click this your changes will be sent to the remote repository and become official.
+    - Push your changes to both your newly created repository as well as the DCD repository.
+    - After everyone has pushed their changes to DCD, GitHub Desktop should now show that you can *pull* other people's changes.
+When you are sharing a repository with others (and working on the same branch) you will be in a constant state of pushing and pulling with others.
+Because of this, it's always important that you push all of your changes/commits at the end of a working session (or many times within a working session) and pull other people's changes before starting to work.
+If the files get out of sync there are ways to fix them, but it's a hassle and best to avoid these types of problems by cutting them off at the source.
+    - To end, pull all of the changes that everyone made and make sure your DCD repository is up to date.

 And that's the basics.
 There is a lot more you can do with git but those features are beyond what we have time to discuss today.
 If you are interested in learning more, I have provided some links below.
+This includes how to use git with the command line.
+In general, the strategy is the same: track files in a repository, commit those files once you have made changes, push/pull your commits to work remotely with yourself or others.

 ### Further Resources